-REFERENCE ARCHITECTURE
+ARCHITECTURE

-A reference architecture includes the base patterns and tools that we may want to apply within our organization as we adopt agile.
+A reference architecture includes the base patterns and tools that we may want to apply within our organization as we adopt Agile.
 This is where we start to explore what the organization might look like when we are done.
 It also helps us understand what the intermediate states might look like as we move toward each of the Basecamps.
-The LeadingAgile reference architecture includes minimal guidance around how to create structural model for your organization, a governance model, as well as model for the kinds of metrics and tools you may want to use to demonstrate value to your enterprise.
+The Leading Agile reference architecture includes guidance around how to create a structural model for your organization, a governance model, and a model for the kinds of metrics and tools you may want to use to demonstrate value to your enterprise.